-According to The Professional Jeweller the average cost of an engagement ring is £1,483.
+The average cost of an engagement ring is an estimated £1500.
 A month’s salary has become a conventional amount and is perhaps a good rule of thumb (though some suggest two or three months).
 We say, it should feel generous but not put you in financial difficulty.
 You may be interested in our guide to buying a bespoke engagement ring.

 Should I buy a real diamond or man-made diamond engagement ring?

 Although “to the eye”, and to experts, there is no discernible difference between a natural (real) and a man-made diamond.
 They are different and it depends what you want from a diamond.
 If you like the romance of knowing that a diamond was formed in the earth over a billion years ago, hundreds of kilometres below the surface of the earth then a natural stone is the way to go.
 If certainty that a diamond is ethically produced or the cost is important to you, then man-made will be the best choice.

 Is jewellery a good investment?

 It will depend on the type of jewellery.
 Diamonds have historically always gone up in value over time.
 The value of precious metals fluctuates with international markets.
 Named pieces by famous jewellers tend to hold their value better than unknown ones.
 Higher quality pieces with classic or timeless designs hold their value better as they remain saleable over time.

 Do diamonds keep their value?

 Historically diamonds have always gone up in value over time.

 Go to a good jeweller.
 If they can’t help, you could approach the Institute of Registered Valuers directly.

 It is a good idea to insure fine jewellery.
 Unfortunately loss and theft do happen.
 Often the best way is to add it to home contents insurance but there are also specific jewellery insurers for high value items.
 T H March is the industry standard in the UK, contact us to find out more.